 • Not great for large quantities

 The grounds chamber is etched with cup markings so you know how much to prepare, and you can change the grind size with the click of a tiny wheel.
 But because Hario’s model is so compact, you can only fit two cups-worth of grounds in it.
-Fine if you’re the only coffee drinker in the house, but a touch too petite if you want to make multiple cups every day.
+This is fine if you’re the only coffee drinker in the house, but a touch too petite if you want to make multiple cups every day.

 Other coffee grinders tried and tested